pasternak2048/yuriipasternak-lyra-server/README.md

 - ✅ Frontend for managing companies, touchpoints, and policies
 - ✅ All names auto-slugified from Display Names
 - ✅ Fully **zero-dependency**: no external packages, no third-party crypto libs, no validation frameworks
 - ✅ Powered by .NET 8 and officially supported libraries (EF Core, PostgreSQL)
+- ✅ Modular architecture: LYRA.Server uses LYRA.Security for core crypto/signature logic

 ---